3 "Under-the-Radar" Items That May Be Making Your Home Feel More Cluttered and Chaotic

 The Livingetc newsletter is your shortcut to the now and the next in home design.
 Subscribe today to receive a stunning free 200-page book of the best homes from around the world.

-Di advises that a helpful technique to try and cut down on seasonal item overload is the "out-in-the-open" method.
+Di advises that a helpful technique to reduce seasonal item overload is the "out-in-the-open" method.
 This method encourages you to take an intentional look at everything you own in a certain category (be it shoes, jackets, or holiday decor) and opt only to keep the things that really serve a purpose for you.
 Seasonal switches are the ideal time to put methods like these into practice.

 3. Forgotten Chores

-A good minimalist home is nurtured by a minimalist mindset, and staying on top of chores is a must.
-Interior designer, Michelle Poitras, says "daily upkeep is key to maintaining a tidy and minimalist home".
-Michelle explains how when we let manageable tasks pile up, they become something frightening and very unmanageable.
-"Daily items that tend to accumulate, like dishes in the drying rack and clean baskets of laundry awaiting sorting and folding can be avoided by establishing a daily routine," says Michelle.
+In order to make a minimalist home more comfortable, you should tackle home chores as soon as you can.
+Interior designer Michelle Poitras says, "Daily upkeep is key to maintaining a tidy and minimalist home."
+Michelle explains how when we let manageable tasks pile up, they become frightening and unmanageable.
+"Daily items that tend to accumulate, like dishes in the drying rack and clean baskets of laundry awaiting sorting and folding, can be avoided by establishing a daily routine," says Michelle.

 Even taking a moment just to scan your space and identify what needs to be done is a great start.
-Once you know what is on your to-do list, it becomes easier to sort out and remove chore clutter from your home.
-Michelle says to "ask yourself what you can accomplish in the next ten to twenty minutes and then proceed with a quick tidy."
-Suddenly getting chores done feels a bit less scary.
+Once you know what is on your to-do list, it becomes easier to sort out and remove the clutter from your home.
+Michelle says, "Ask yourself what you can accomplish in the next ten to twenty minutes and then proceed with a quick tidy."
+Suddenly, getting chores done doesn't feel as overwhelming as you once thought.

-Decluttering and minimalism go hand in hand, so tackling these problem areas could be the key to creating a more spacious, minimalist home.
-Your space is bound to look more visually streamlined in next to no time.
+Decluttering and minimalism go hand in hand, so tackling these problems could be the key to creating a more spacious, minimalist home.
+Your space will look more visually streamlined in no time.

 Olivia Wolfe is a News Writer at Livingetc.
 She recently graduated from University of the Arts London, London College of Communication with a Masters Degree in Arts and Lifestyle Journalism.
 In her previous experience, she has worked with multiple multimedia publications in both London and the United States covering a range of culture-related topics, with an expertise in art and design.
 At the weekends she can be found working on her oil paintings, reading, or antique shopping at one of London's many vintage markets.